Updated February 22nd, 2019

-It’s happening more often nowadays.
+It seems like we hear horror stories about this more and more frequently.
 Sellers with dollar signs in their eyes list their home, eager to make a bunch of money and purchase their dream home.
 They get a fantastic offer and then realize they don’t actually want to sell and slam on the brakes.
 Full of panic and horror, they try to get out of the sale before it goes to closing.
 Can the seller back out of contract before closing?

 Reasons a Seller Would Back Out

-If we are being serious, there are not many sellers out there who list their home just so they can back out of the sale.
-Most of the sellers have an actual reason for backing out, and it’s usually a good one.
+In truth, there are not many sellers out there who list their home just so they can back out of the sale.
+Most of the sellers have a legitimate reason for backing out, and it’s usually a good one.

 One of the biggest reasons a seller may have for wanting out of the sale is the appraisal coming back too low.
 In a seller’s market, when house prices are climbing and potential buyers are outbidding other potential buyers, it’s easy to see that number climb and think it’s going to be smooth sailing.
 Sellers often forget that the amount the buyer offers is not a reflection of what the bank will actually approve.
 The bank is not going to loan more money than the home is worth.
 When all is said and done and the appraisal comes back for less than the offer price, the seller doesn’t have many options.

 As soon as a seller receives a great offer, they might take that as their invitation to go find their own home.
 When they begin their search with what they thought was more than enough money to buy, they may find themselves at a loss for a house.
-In a seller’s market when the prices are extravagant and the houses are few, even a fixer-upper goes for a high price.
+In a seller’s market when the prices are high and inventory is low, even a fixer-upper goes for a high price.
 If the seller finds themselves in a bind and can’t find a house, they have few options left.
 They can have their real estate agent put the sale contingent upon the seller finding a home, and they should be able to back out of the contract without a problem.
 If there is no such contingency, however, they may get their home back, but they will probably end up having to pay a price for it.

 Change in Life Circumstances